Registering as a casual worker

 National insurance number

 To enable you to receive your payments you should have a National Insurance (N.I.) number.
-You can claim the work even before the NI number is allocated to you.
-If you do not have this, you must follow the procedures listed below:-
+You can claim before you get the NI number but must sent it to Casual Pay as soon as you obtain it.

-You have to apply for a National Insurance number through your local Department of Work & Pensions office: this can be done by calling 0845 600 0643 between 8.00am and 6.00pm, Monday to Friday.
+To apply for your NI number, you have to contact your local Department of Work & Pensions office by calling 0845 600 0643.
 They shall be able to give you an appointment and arrange for further requirements to be sent to you.
-For further information on N.I. numbers please visit the Department of Work & Pensions site.
+For further information on the process, please visit the Department of Work & Pensions site.